-- In order to be admitted to the Postgraduate Diploma in Communication Studies an applicant must have completed: - (a) the Bachelor of Communication Studies or equivalent or - (b) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.
+- 1 In order to be admitted to the Postgraduate Diploma in Communication Studies an applicant must have completed: - (a) the Bachelor of Communication Studies or equivalent or - (b) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.

-- 2 To qualify for the Postgraduate Diploma in Communication Studies, a student must complete 120 points by successfully completing the requirements in the structure below. - 3 A student may complete this qualification with an endorsed specialisation where 60 points are taken from within one of the specialisations.
+- 2 To qualify for the Postgraduate Diploma in Communication Studies, a student must complete 120 points by successfully completing the requirements in the structure below. - 3 A student may complete this qualification with an endorsed specialisation where 60 points are taken from within one of the specialisations. - 4 A student may substitute up to 30 points with any other postgraduate paper with the approval of the programme leader.